 - To read log entries through the Logging API, see the

 Log entries are stored in log buckets for a specified length of time and are then deleted.
-For more information, see custom retention.
+For more information, see Routing and storage overview: retention.

 For information on logs pricing, see Logging pricing.